SimonKamp/unconditional-mpc/README.md

 # Installation
 First install Python and Go, and clone repository.

-To run the compiler, the package 'ply' must be installed (first install pip, if not done already):
+To run the compiler, the package 'ply' must be installed.
+First install pip, if not done already.
+Then run the following:
 ```bash
 python -m pip install ply
 ```